-Another contemporaneous example of the trend toward emphasizing entertainment are chains of themed restaurants (often called "eatertainment"), which have grown dramatically in recent years (although some have run into trouble lately).
+Another contemporaneous example of the trend toward emphasizing entertainment is chains of themed restaurants (often called "eatertainment"), which have grown dramatically in recent years (although some have run into trouble lately).
 Theme restaurants "typically combine lackluster food, designs that resemble theater sets and entertainment ranging from costumed waiters to museums of memorabilia."
-The pioneer in this realm, Hard Rock Cafe®, was founded in London in 1971.
+115 The pioneer in this realm, Hard Rock Cafe, was founded in London in 1971.
 Although a British creation, it took as its mission the introduction of "good, wholesome American food" to the English.

-By 1995 there were more than forty Hard Rock Cafes in many of the world's major cities.
-It is interesting to note that it is not the food but products with the Hard Rock Cafe logo that are generally coveted by visitors and tourists.
-According to one observer, "Most people who wear the t-shirts never even sit down to have a meal there; they simply walk into the apparel stores to look at and purchase Hard Rock buttons, caps and sweatshirts.
-What in the world compels these people to buy memorabilia from a restaurant in which they have never eaten?"
-In fact, with the wide array of merchandise (including \$300 leather jackets) now available sporting the Hard Rock Cafe logo, the wearing of anything with that logo gives the wearer almost instant international recognition.
-As Thorstein Veblen argued long ago, "Esteem is awarded only on evidence," and for many today esteem is derived from the Hard Rock logo on a t-shirt.
+Today, there are more than 100 Hard Rock Cafes in over 40 countries.
+116 It is interesting to note that it is not the food but products with the Hard Rock Cafe logo that are generally coveted by visitors and tourists.
+According to one observer, "Most people who wear the T-shirts never even sit down to have a meal there; they simply walk into the apparel stores to look at and purchase Hard Rock buttons, caps and sweatshirts.
+What in the world compels these people to buy memorabilia from a restaurant in which they have never eaten?"117 In fact, with the wide array of merchandise (including \$300 leather jackets) now available sporting the Hard Rock Cafe logo, 118 the wearing of anything with that logo gives the wearer almost instant international recognition.
+As Thorstein Veblen argued long ago, "Esteem is awarded only on evidence," and for many today that evidence is the Hard Rock logo on a T-shirt.
+119

-A similar chain is Planet Hollywood[®], which openly admits that it "operates movie-themed restaurants in the Hard Rock Cafe 'eatertainment' vein."93 Instead of rock memorabilia, Planet Hollywood offers movie memorabilia.
-It does not try to conceal the fact that its hamburgers are "high-priced."
-And it proudly states that the sale of t-shirts and other souvenirs accounts for 40 percent of all of its sales.
+A similar chain (albeit one that has had financial difficulty and been through bankruptcy) is Planet Hollywood, which openly admits that it "operates movie-themed restaurants in the Hard Rock Cafe 'eatertainment' vein."
+120 Instead of rock memorabilia, Planet Hollywood offers movie memorabilia.
+It does not try to conceal the fact that its hamburgers are "highpriced."
+And it proudly states that the sale of T-shirts and other souvenirs accounts for 40% of all of its sales.